Accessible Version

 Growing up with a neurodiverse brain (a brain that takes in information, processes, and responds to the world a little differently) can be even harder.

 We live in a world filled with norms and expectations that are based on the neurotypical brain and neurotypical brain development.
-The child/teen with a neurodiverse brain can sometimes feel completely overwhelmed in wondering
+The child/teen with a neurodiverse brain can sometimes feel completely overwhelmed in wondering:

 “Where do I fit in?”